azad712/Scene-Text-Detection-/README.md

 have matched first and last character and one character matching in between and have excluded common words like "in", "the", "floor", etc

+#  Challenges encountered :

+Scene text detection is a difficult problem, it's challenging for text to be identified under blurry, occluded and lightening conditions.

+# Future scope

+1. There is shortage of scene text datasets, that needs to be created.
+Roboflow is one of the tools for manually annoatating datasets. https://roboflow.com/
+2. New or novel Deep learning architecure can be developed especially for scene text recognition, along with traditional image processing techniques.
+CRAFT, CRNN and vision transformers are not fully accurate
+3. For character recognition, new or novel deep learning models should be tried and experimented

 # Video processing is present in file called Scene Text Generation Processing.ipynb

 # Following is details from CRAFT